-Here in the Philippines on a very hot temperature, it only takes two weeks according to Miss Lea Miralo.
+Here in the Philippines on a very hot temperature, it only takes about two weeks.
 So you might want to check and cook 1 egg for a test on the 13th day for tropical countries.
 But for colder countries, it takes 3 weeks or more.

 Keep them in a dark and dry place, like in the cupboard.
 You need to keep it away from air and place it in a warm place, this will preserve the eggs well.
-Cover the bottle with tight lid and cover it again with a cloth on top of the lid, tie it with a rope tightly on the neck.
+Cover the bottle with tight lid and cover it again with a cloth on top of the lid, tie it with a rope tightly on the bottle neck.

 4 cups water

-Carefully place the eggs in a small mouth jar (or glass) container with a lid.
+1. Carefully place the eggs in a small mouth jar (or glass) container with a tight lid.
 Make sure not to get tiny cracks on the shells.
 Set it aside.
 (Warning: Ingatan maiging hindi magkaron ng cracks ang itlog)

-In a saucepan, fill in with the water and bring to boil.
+2. In a saucepan, fill in with the water and bring to boil.
 Add the salt gradually and stir until the salt is completely dissolves.
 Remove from heat and set aside to completely cool.
 (Palamigin maigi ang salted water)

-Cover it tightly and store the container in a dark place for at least 3 weeks.
+4. Cover it tightly with a bottle lid and store the container in a dark place for at least 3 weeks.
 (To test the saltiness of the egg, take out one egg from the container after 13 days.
-Boil the egg over high heat for 30 minutes (salted eggs takes more time to cook than regular eggs).
+Boil the egg over medium-low heat for 30 minutes (salted eggs takes more time to cook than regular eggs).

-If you like the saltiness of the egg, you may now take out the other eggs from the container and boil them for 30 minutes.
+6. If you like the saltiness of the egg, you may now take out the other eggs from the container and boil them for 30 minutes.
 Let cool.
 Enjoy your Homemade Salted Eggs!